openlayers/workshop/doc/en/vector/draw.md

 [import:'draw'](../../../src/en/examples/vector/draw.js)

 The `type` property of the draw interaction controls what type of geometries are drawn.
 The value can be any of the GeoJSON geometry types.
-Note that we could have also imported the `GeometryType` enum (`import GeometryType from 'ol/geom/GeometryType';`) and used `GeometryType.POLYGON` instead of the `'Polygon'` string above.

 With our draw interaction [in place]({{book.workshopUrl}}/), we can now add new features to our vector source.